 What is a wrongful death?

-A “wrongful death” is an unnatural death, resulting from an injury or incident, caused by the bad conduct of another person, or a company.
+“Wrongful death” is the legal term for an unnatural death, resulting from an injury or incident, caused by the bad conduct of another person or a company.

 - A car or truck crash;*